helenbatson/seattle_airbnb/README.md

 ### Method

+* Can an AirBnB host set their prices based on the time of the year?
+If so, I may choose to go back to Seattle at a time when I know the prices will be at their lowest.

 ![Image of price spread](https://github.com/helenbatson/seattle_airbnb_analysis/blob/master/price_spread.png)
 ![Image of price spread](https://github.com/helenbatson/seattle_airbnb_analysis/blob/master/price_spread2.png)
 ![Image of price spread](https://github.com/helenbatson/seattle_airbnb_analysis/blob/master/price_spread3.png)

+* Which properties details and communication style will contribute to a high AirBnB rating?
+* Can the overall host rating be predicted based on the variables provided?
+If a host has a high rating then I may make assumptions about the property without necessarily going by the details on their property or room posting.

+* Which variables are closely correlated?
+If a host has high prices, it could be because the bathroom and bedroom are well presented.
+That kind of thing matters to me.

 ![Image of correlation pearson](https://github.com/helenbatson/seattle_airbnb_analysis/blob/master/correlation_kendall.png)
 ![Image of correlation kendall](https://github.com/helenbatson/seattle_airbnb_analysis/blob/master/correlation_pearson.png)

 ![Image of map](https://github.com/helenbatson/seattle_airbnb_analysis/blob/master/mapping_seattle.png)

 ### Summary of the Results